 - Remove from heat and set aside to cool down.

-- Roll out 1 pie crust into a 12 inch circle.
+- Roll out 1 pie crust into a 12-inch circle.
+Place the circles on a parchment lined baking sheet.

 - Do the same to the other pie crust so now you have a total of 24 circles.